-pchip — Shape-preserving piecewise cubic Hermite interpolation.
+pchip — Construct or evaluate shape-preserving piecewise cubic Hermite interpolants.

 Syntax

-pp = pchip(x, y)
+pp = pchip(X, Y)

 How pchip works

-• Uses monotonicity-preserving slopes so monotone data does not overshoot between samples.
+spline. - Uses monotonicity-preserving slopes so monotone data does not overshoot between samples.

-• Dense real numeric inputs are supported in the initial implementation.
+- Dense real numeric inputs are supported in the initial implementation.

 Example